yognevoy/prompt/README.txt

 Extract future-changeable values to constants.
 Follow PSR coding standards for PHP development.
 Each PHP file must end with a single empty line.
+Do not use emojis in code, comments, or strings.

 Prefer composition over inheritance.
 Apply the Single Responsibility Principle - each class should have one reason to change.